sbliefnick1/fauteuil/README.md

 - **Important** Be sure to check the node labels under `prod.yml` and verify they reflect the prod environment node labels accurately before trying to deploy to production

+### Secure graphite and grafana
+- Secure graphite Django admin
+  - username: root
+  - password: root
+  - First log in at http://localhost:81/account/login
+  - Then update the root user's profile at http://localhost:81/admin/auth/user/1/
+- Secure grafana
+  - username: admin
+  - password: admin
+  - If you pass an ldap.toml file you can log in as yourself and change the password or other attributes for admin, or you can log in as admin and make changes as well
+- Finally, create a new datasource in grafana pointing to graphite

 ## Author